 But don’t be fooled.
 This is a demanding role, and competition is fierce.
-Amusement parks are large with hundreds of employees.
-You’ll need to use makeup to bring well-known cartoons and creatures to life.
+Amusement parks are large and have hundreds of employees.
+As a theme park makeup artist, you’ll need to use makeup to bring well-known cartoons and creatures to life.
 We highly recommend obtaining your special effects makeup certification to set yourself apart.
-Your portfolio is your ticket to a thrilling role like this.
+A stand-out portfolio is your ticket to a thrilling role like this.

 Professional stage makeup artist

 If you’re looking for a steady position, this could be it.
 Theater productions depend heavily on elaborate costumes and makeup.
 And unlike digital entertainment, you can’t rely on post-production visual effects on stage!
 So characters, from minor characters with prosthetic masks to full body character transformations, are all created by a team of special effects makeup artists.